amethyst/grumpy_visitors/README.md

 - [ ] Look for weak spots in performance and optimize them if found and possible
 - [ ] Add visual indicators for better debugging (mobs health, network state, fps, latency etc)
 - [x] Refactor UI code (current definition files and the system are huge)
+- [ ] Polish UI (transitions, resetting game states and menu screens, input validations)
-- [ ] Better visuals (polishing animations, adding some nice shaders for spells)
+- [x] Better visuals (polishing animations, adding some nice shaders for spells)
 - [ ] Implement defining spells and monsters with *.ron files (no more hardcoded values)
 - [ ] Unit tests